R – Complete package

 R 2 - Linear regression, ANOVA & advanced regression models – 2 days

 This course provides you with a solid understanding of modern linear regression and ANOVA models.
-It also covers some common but advanced regression models as well as survival analysis.
+It also covers some common but advanced regression models for dealing with categorical data and repeated measurements.

 We will have a closer look at how these models work and how R can be used to build, visualise, and interpret such models.
 We will use modern techniques like the bootstrap and permutation tests, to obtain confidence intervals and p-values without having to assume a normal distribution for your data.
 We will cover non-linear regression models like logistic regression and Poisson regression, where the response variable can be either binary (yes/no), counts, or prevalence.
-In survival analysis, we’ll have a look at Kaplan-Meier survival curves and regression models, including Cox proportional hazards regression.
 Mixed models are used to analyse data with repeated measurements on the same subjects.
+We also learn about methods for dealing with missing data.

 Course goals: To be able to use R to fit, visualize and interpret linear regression and ANOVA models.
-To understand how to visualise and interpret models for logistic regression, count regression, mixed models, and survival analysis.
+To understand how to visualise and interpret models for logistic regression, count regression, and mixed models.
+To be able to fit models with missing data.

 Prerequisites: R1 or similar.